ykorzikowski/my-netbird-experience/README.md

 }
 ```

 Setting the correct header varlues `X-Real-Ip` and `X-Real-Port` is neccessary for the relay to work.
+See https://github.com/netbirdio/netbird/blob/v0.60.0/relay/server/listener/ws/listener.go#L112

+### Multiple relays

+If one relay goes down, it takes ~17s for restoring the connection with other being relays online.